Open-Science-Training-Handbook/-Open-Science-TrainingHandbook_TUR/README.md

 * If you are looking for other languages or formats you can go to the FOSTER portal, where we linked everything on [this page](https://www.fosteropenscience.eu/content/open-science-training-handbook).

-## The Authors and the Book Sprint facilitators
+## Yazarlar ve Sprint Kitabı Kolaylaştırıcıları

 Learn more about the authors and the book sprint facilitators, their experiences and inspiration, as well as their affiliation, contact information, Twitter and ORCID profiles, in the [Handbook's last chapter](./08AboutTheAuthorsAndFacilitators).